-- Write their own music using either Logic Pro or Sibelius software. - Be confident at performing both to their peers in the class and to a wider audience at various opportunities in the year. - Analyse musical elements such as pitch, dynamics and tempo and be able to place each set work in a wider context of history and be able to justify their opinion on each piece. - + Learn how to write music out by ear in traditional stave notation by listening to the music only. - Students will be able to write an extended piece of writing on each of the set pieces and compare them to unfamiliar pieces. - Students who decide to take GCSE Music will have an excellent basis from which to further continue their studies to A Level Music.
+- + Write their own music using either Logic Pro or Sibelius software. - Be confident at performing both to their peers in the class and to a wider audience at various opportunities in the year. - Analyse musical elements such as pitch, dynamics and tempo and be able to place each set work in a wider context of history and be able to justify their opinion on each piece. - + Write music out by ear in traditional stave notation by listening to the music only. - Write an extended piece of writing on each of the set pieces and compare them to unfamiliar pieces.

+Students who decide to take GCSE Music will have an excellent basis from which to further continue their studies to A Level Music.